-When is the baby due?
+When was the baby due?

-But at various royal engagements since the original announcement, Meghan is said to have told members of the public the baby is due to arrive around the end of April or the beginning of May.
+But at various royal engagements since the original announcement, Meghan is said to have told members of the public the baby was due to arrive around the end of April or the beginning of May.

 When the couple launched a joint Instagram account on April 2, fevered speculation followed that a big announcement was imminent.

 But the public had to wait more than a month for the Instagram post on May 6 announcing: “It’s a BOY!”

 “We are pleased to announce that Their Royal Highnesses The Duke and Duchess of Sussex welcomed their firstborn child in the early morning on May 6th, 2019.
 Their Royal Highnesses’ son weighs 7lbs.
 3oz,” Sussex Royal wrote.

 Prince Harry told the media at Windsor Castle on Monday that his son was “a little bit overdue,” giving the couple “a little bit of time to think about” names.

 We don’t yet know where Baby Sussex made his entrance.

 In recent years, the Lindo Wing at London’s St. Mary’s Hospital has been the de facto maternity ward for royal births.

 Catherine, the Duchess of Cambridge, gave birth to her three children – Prince George, Princess Charlotte and Prince Louis – at the hospital.